-Veterans Preference
+1. Veterans Preference

-In all federal developments/AMPs and in state developments, the Veterans' Preference shall be ranked above the residency Preference.
+In all federal developments/AMPs and in state family developments, the Veterans' Preference shall be ranked above the residency Preference.
+In state elderly/disabled developments only veterans who also qualify for residency preference will receive veteran's preference.